infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 ### Simple vs Compound blocks

-In a nutshell there are no difference between blocks.
-For the WordPress core block is a block, but we like to make a distinction between what are simple and what are compound block.
+In a nutshell, there is no difference between blocks.
+The WordPress core block is a block, but we like to make a distinction between what is simple and what is a compound block.

 **Simple block** is a block that is used just as is and provides a small functionality like heading, paragraph, button, etc.

-**Compound block** is a block that build from multiple components and provides a bigger functionality.
+**Compound block** is a block that builds from multiple components and provides a bigger functionality.